Harry-Yates/Harry-Yates/README.md

 Stockholm -1° ☀️ · London 12° 🌫️

 # -1°
-☀️ **This morning, clear skies with excellent visibility, feels like -5°.
-Golden hour for ~15 mins.**
+☀️ **This morning, clear skies with excellent visibility, feels like -5°, sunset at 3:23 PM.**

 **↑** 2° **↓** -2° · Tomorrow: ☁️ 2°
 Week: ▁▄▂▁▁█▄ (0° to 4°)